symbol/symbol-docs/source/guides/account/preventing-spam-attacks-with-account-filters.rst

     Blocking spam attacks

-The company opts to configure their product :doc:`account filters <../../concepts/account-filter>`, enabling only to receive transactions that follow a set of conditions.
+Thus, you opt to configure the product :doc:`account filters <../../concepts/account-filter>` to only receive transactions that follow a set of conditions.

 *************
 Prerequisites